 In general cases, a director is appointed for a term of 5 years.
 An already appointed director can be re-appointed by passing a special resolution in the general meeting but a minimum gap of 3 years should be provided before the reappointment as a director.

 A director can resign from the company by giving a resignation notice in writing to the board of directors.
 In case of removal, the shareholders of a company can remove a director by passing a resolution in a general meeting.

-The number of directors is mentioned in The Companies Act 2013 and it has to be followed by every company owner.
+For further reference, the number of directors for each Company kind is mentioned in The Companies Act 2013 and must be followed by every company owner.
+To know more about such intricate nuances of a Limited Company procedure, connect with the Incorporation Experts at Registrationwala.